 Configure Resource Groups

 All server instances must belong to a resource group.
-The resource group is identified by a set of physical cores that are members of the group and is associated with some number of datastores and networks.
+The resource group is identified by a set of physical cores that are members of the group and is associated with a number of datastores and networks.

 CPU Core Assignment

-To create a resource group:
+In order to create a resource group:

-- Click the Resource Group tab.
+- Select the Resource Group tab.

 - Click the Create Resource Group button.